oneapi-src/oneDNN/doc/programming_model/sycl_get_started.md

 ### Compile partitions

-In the real world, frameworks will provide device info for oneDNN graph.
+In the real world, frameworks will provide device info for oneDNN Graph.
 For example, they may provide a `sycl::queue` like below:

 ~~~cpp